Palóc: Avar Origin

-According to Magyar Adorján historian and ethnographer the Avars and early Palócs has identical folk symbolism with the same central elements as the “sun cross” or the circle “variga” or “vár” which had the same meaning in both folklore.
+According to Magyar Adorján, historian and ethnographer, the Avars and early Palócs have identical folk symbolism with the same central elements as the “sun cross” or the circle “variga” or “vár”, which had the same meaning in both folklore.
 He thinks that these symbols are the most interesting because in this region there was/is no other population which used these motives except the Avars.
-In his books (Books: Ázsiából jöttünk-e vagy európai ősnép vagyunk? and Ős Magyar Rovásírás) he brings evidences from the Avar and Palóc folklore for the Avar Palóc continuity.
+In his books (Books: Ázsiából jöttünk-e vagy európai ősnép vagyunk? and Ős Magyar Rovásírás) he brings evidences from the Avar and Palóc folklore for the Avar/Palóc continuity.

-According to Fáy Elek ethnographer the famous Palóc tradition the Májfa installation has an Avar origin as well, he found evidence that the Avars had a very similar ritual with similar meaning, on the other hand, a similar tradition cannot be found among other ethnic groups in the region, till the early 16th century when it's become popular all over the region.
+According to ethnographer Fáy Elek, the famous Palóc tradition, the Májfa installation, has an Avar origin as well.
+He found evidence that the Avars had a very similar ritual with similar meaning, on the other hand, a similar tradition cannot be found among other ethnic groups in the region, till the early 16th century when it has become popular all over the region.